the-expanse/SideQuestWiki/BMBF.md

 Make sure to be safe to properly restart your headset after you install BMBF and open BMBF from the Quests `Oculus TV tab run Beatsaber from BMBFs launch button top right of the app without syncing any other custom songs or mods, to do so.
 In headset run BMBF from `Oculus TV`s Channels Sub section.

-## Make sure you have properly uninstalled BeatSaber and BMBF again before proceeding if updating to a new version or previously installed and faulty.
+# Make sure you have properly uninstalled BeatSaber and BMBF again before proceeding if updating to a new version or previously installed and faulty.

-# Read ALL the information above before proceeding with BMBFs installation
 ----

-# BMBF installation Video Link (TycoTech)
+## BMBF installation Video Link (TycoTech)
 [![](https://cdn.discordapp.com/attachments/541467913857662995/655955885465665537/Screenshot_1054.png)](https://www.youtube.com/watch?v=JGCf01gX4nU&list=PLt5tbz7PdomDAfUA3TDbPKG5zOgiiL1pw&index=1)

 ### BMBF APKs